-Helping a senior increase their fluid intake, as you’re trying to do, is one of the best ways to reduce the risk of dehydration.
+Helping an older person increase her fluid intake, as you’re trying to do, is one of the best ways to reduce the risk of dehydration.

 Now how to actually do this?
 Studies — and practical experience — suggest that the best approaches include: